 Most Effective – iLiving 10″ Wall Mounted Attic Exhaust Fan

 - CUT COOLING COSTS: Reduce expensive cooling bills at home.
-Ready to install, our wall mount automatic shutter vent fan is designed to help remove excess heat and moisture, prevent mold and allergens to keep your living space cooler and more comfortable year-round.
+Ready to install, our wall-mounted automatic shutter vent fan is designed to help to keep your living space cooler and more comfortable year-round.

 - MULTIPURPOSE: Perfect cooling and ventilation solution for any space at your home - including the attic, garage, shed, and more.
 Corrosion-resistant, the fully enclosed motor is thermally protected and permanently lubricated for easy maintenance.